jeju5/management/cs/aws/aws_developer.md

     * FIFO
       * First In First Out
       * 0 --> [0000] --> 0
+      * MessageGroupId
+        * tag that specifies that a message belongs to a specific message group. (you can use it for ordering)
+      * MessageDeduplicationId
+        * token used for deduplication of sent messages.
+        * when msg with MessageDeduplicationId is delivered -> msg with the same id won't be delivered for 5min deduplication interval.
   * SQS Delay Queue
     * "mask message for a while" queue
     * default is 0, maximum is 900 seconds -> configured by 'DelaySeconds' parameter